WVUHPC/Modern-Fortran/_episodes/20-Parallel-Programming.md

 <a href="../fig/Transistor-Count-over-time.png">
    <img src="../fig/Transistor-Count-over-time.png" alt="Transistor Count over time" />
 </a>
-A logarithmic graph showing the timeline of how transistor counts in mircochips are almost doubling every two years from 1970 to 2020; Moore's Law.
+A logarithmic graph showing the timeline of how transistor counts in microchips are almost doubling every two years from 1970 to 2020; Moore's Law.
 <br>
 From <a href="https://ourworldindata.org/uploads/2020/11/Transistor-Count-over-time.png"> Our World in Data </a> Data compiled by Max Roser and Hannah Ritchie
 </p>
 </div>

-The fact is that instead of faster CPUs computers today have more cores on each CPU, machines on HPC cluster have 2 or more CPU sockets on a single mainboard and we have Accelerators, machines with massive amounts of simple cores that are able to perform certain calculations more efficiently than contemporary CPU.
+The fact is that instead of faster CPUs computers today have more cores on each CPU, machines on HPC clusters have 2 or more CPU sockets on a single mainboard and we have Accelerators, machines with massive amounts of simple cores that are able to perform certain calculations more efficiently than contemporary CPU.

 <div style="text-align:center">
 <p>